mtobino/Personal-Website/docs/index.md

 # Home

 ![ProfilePic](img/ProPhoto.jpg){ align=right width="200" }
-I am a rising senior at Rowan Unveristy pursuing a Bachelor's Degree in Computer Science.
-I originally started out as a Mechanical Engineering Student, but I found I had a greater aptittude for coding than physics.
-However, that did not stop me from succeeding in the engineering courses as I maintained Dean's List throughout every semester so far.
-I feel taking these engineering classes helped me to have an open mind towards my coding and helps me to tackle my problems in a better and more efficient manner.
+I am a rising senior at Rowan University pursuing a Bachelor's Degree in Computer Science.
+I originally started out as a Mechanical Engineering Student, but I found I had a greater aptitude for coding than physics.
+However, that did not stop me from succeeding in the engineering courses as I have maintained Dean's List throughout every semester so far.
+I feel taking these engineering classes helped me to have an open mind toward my coding and helped me to tackle my problems in a better and more efficient manner.

 ## Resume